Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Generating causal graphs using LLMs

-Table~\ref{tab:results-arctic} shows the NHD metric for the three covariance-based causal discovery algorithms and knowledge-based LLMs.
+Table~\ref{tab:results-arctic} shows the NHD metric for the three covariance-based causal discovery algorithms and knowledge-based graph generation with LLMs.
 For each algorithm, we also show the number of predicted edges and the NHD for a worst case algorithm that predicts the same number of edges.
 NHD for the three covariance-based algorithms is similar.
 However, the ratio of NHD for the algorithm and the baseline algorithm provides the relative improvement that the algorithm provides compared to the baseline.
 Using the ratio metric, we see that DAG-GNN (static) performs the best and has the lowest Ratio distance.

-For LLM-based discovery, we use the same prompt as in the neuropathic pain dataset.
-Using gpt-turbo-3.5, we obtain a normalized hamming distance of 0.33, comparable to the three recently proposed covariance-based causal discovery algorithms.
+For LLM-based graph generation, we use the same prompt as in the neuropathic pain dataset.
+Using gpt-3.5-turbo, we obtain a normalized hamming distance of 0.33, comparable to the three recently proposed covariance-based causal discovery algorithms.
 However, the LLM returns 62 edges, so its NHD ratio (0.43) is substantially better than covariance-based algorithms.
 Finally, gpt-4 obtains the lowest NHD among all algorithms and significantly outperforms state-of-the-art covariance-based discovery algorithms.
 It outputs almost the same edges as the ground-truth (46) with an NHD of $0.22$, one-third less than other algorithms.
-Its NHD ratio is also the lowest. gpt-4 recovers over half (29) of the edges correctly with a precision of $0.63$ (F1 score=$0.57$), indicating the competitiveness of LLM-based algorithms for causal discovery.
+Its NHD ratio is also the lowest. gpt-4 recovers over half (29) of the edges correctly with a precision of $0.63$ (F1 score=$0.57$), indicating the competitiveness of LLM-based algorithms for causal generation.